kevindownesii/Project_4/README.md

  Support Vector Machines (SVM) is a supervised learning model that we can use for classification and regression analysis.
 SVM separates classes of data points into multidimensional space.

+ Neural Network is an advanced form of machine learning that contains multiple layers of nodes, which perform individual computations.

 # Results showed the following:

 * Linear Regression using square feet living space came out to an r2 score of 0.49
 * Decision Tree came out to a r2 score of 0.61
 * Random Forest came out to a r2 score of 0.84
 * Support Vector Machine (SVM) came out to a r2 score of -0.05
+* Neural Network came out to a r2 score of 0.85

 Utilzing PySpark, we performed SQL qeueries to find the following: